Thursday, March 23, 2023

 There are no words that express my true disgust for him.
 However, it was a sweet victory to be on top of my game at my hometown newspaper for over a decade, knowing that he read my stories to stay informed.
 He tried many times to get hired.
 One time he even submitted a self letter of reference.
 Thankfully he was never hired.

-The experience made me a stronger and more determined person and made me aware of what little workplace rights employees have in some states.
+The experience made me a stronger and a more determined person and made me aware of what little workplace rights employees have in some states.
 Today I believe some of that has changed but not enough.
 However, I have no doubt that a situation like that would not live long in 2023 as lawyers would be all over it as well as women’s right groups and many more.
-Today I’m still reporting news and Rob, well he is an old lonely man now who seems to have gone silent on Facebook.
+Today I’m still reporting news and Bob, well who knows as he seems to have gone silent on Facebook.

 No comments: